deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 ---
 title: "xGen-MM-Vid (BLIP-3-Video): You Only Need 32 Tokens to Represent a Video Even in VLMs"
-summary: "BLIP-3-Video achieves state-of-the-art video question answering with only 32 visual tokens, drastically reducing computational costs while maintaining high accuracy."
+summary: "xGen-MM-Vid efficiently captures temporal information in videos using only 32 tokens, achieving state-of-the-art accuracy with significantly reduced computational cost."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-21", "🤗 24-10-23"]
 showSummary: true